chrishuck/LastSTEP/README.md

 with the filename matching the Label property of the body.
 (i.e. If the body is named "MyBody", the exported STEP file will be "MyBody.step")

+I decided to call it LastSTEP because it would likely be the the last step before publishing CAD files to an online model sharing service.

 IMPORTANT: Body names CANNOT contain a '/' because it is interpreted as part of the file path.
 Consider a different character in your body names (This is the 'Label' property of the object)